drewlander/drewlander-site.github.io/content/posts/2021-04-13-freebsd-dualboot-zfs.markdown

 In addition, I have bhyve with an Ubuntu 20.04 guest.
 I am using the tool vm to manage virtual machines.
 I will make that another post.

 All in all, I can say I am quite pleased.
-My laptop has the dual graphics, and if I previously did have it using the Nvidia graphics card, but I just have it using the built in Intel graphics and it works great.
+My laptop has the dual graphics, and I previously did have it using the Nvidia graphics card, but I just have it using the built in Intel graphics and it works great.
 Most of the games I like are pre-2010 so the card handles it great!

 Hardware of note: